Shahram Amiri

-Shahram Amiri (شهرام امیری Šahrâm Amiri; 8 November 1978 – 3 August 2016) was an Iranian nuclear scientist who disappeared from Iran during 2009–2010 under disputed circumstances, and was executed by the Iranian government in August 2016.
+Shahram Amiri (شهرام امیری Šahrâm Amiri; 8 November 1978 – 3 August 2016) was an Iranian nuclear scientist of Kurdish origin.
+Who disappeared from Iran during 2009–2010 under disputed circumstances, and was executed by the Iranian government in August 2016.

 In the spring of 2009, he disappeared while apparently on a pilgrimage to Mecca, Saudi Arabia.
 On 27 September 2009, Tehran Bureau noted conflicting information regarding the date of his disappearance: the Tehran Times claimed that Amiri disappeared on 31 May, but Press TV claimed he disappeared in June.
 In the same announcement by Tehran Bureau, it was claimed that Amiri conducted research on particle physics at the Malek-Ashtar University of Technology in Tehran and that this institution was controlled by the Islamic Revolutionary Guard Corp.

 About a year after his disappearance, two videos appeared, each purporting to be declarations by Amiri, but with contradictory stories.
 One showed him (or the person claiming to be him), stating that he had been kidnapped and tortured by Saudis and Americans; the other that he was in America of his own free will.
 In July 2010, Shahram Amiri reappeared in Washington, D.C. at the Iran interests section of the Embassy of Pakistan, seeking help to return to Tehran.
 Shortly thereafter he spoke at a press conference in Tehran, telling journalists he had been kidnapped, tortured and bribed to cooperate with the CIA, but had refused.

 In 2009, the Iranian government accused the US government of kidnapping him.
 Later, the Iranian state media reported that he was working as a double agent for Iranian intelligence.
 After his return to Iran, American sources confirmed he had arrived in, or was taken to, the United States with the help of the CIA, but insisted he had not been taken or kept against his will.
 ABC News and the newspaper Haaretz suggested Amiri "wanted to seek asylum abroad."
 According to a 2011 report by NPR news, he "was believed to be an agent-in-place for the CIA", who decided "he wanted out of Iran", but once in the US "got cold feet" and "made his way back to Iran".
 Nevertheless, he was sentenced to ten years in prison after returning.
 Despite this sentence, he was reported as executed in August 2016, and his body was returned to his family with rope marks around his neck.